How does the bitcoin source code define its 21 million cap?

 A modern bitcoin wallet involves a collection of many different addresses, to help people avoid reusing the same address and incurring negative privacy implications.
 Each one of these addresses are built from unique public keys, and as we covered above, each public key has a unique corresponding private key.
 Seems like quite a lot of keys to manage!

 Luckily, a solution was created early in bitcoin’s history.
 By using entropy to create just one private key, that key can then be used to deterministically produce a hierarchy of other keys.
 This means someone can backup an entire catalog of keys by using just one seed phrase.
-We go into more detail on this in our intermediate-level article about the anatomy of a bitcoin wallet.
+We go into more detail on this in our intermediate-level articles about the anatomy of a bitcoin wallet and derivation paths.

 The Unchained blog is full of resources for understanding the fundamentals of the bitcoin economy.
 For example, you can learn about bitcoin addresses, UTXOs, multisig wallets, nodes, and how the different methods of self-custody compare.
 We also have a YouTube channel with dozens of videos to help you on your journey of securing generational wealth.
 If you have questions about topics like these, please consider becoming an Unchained client so that you can access our expertise over 1-on-1 calls, and get assistance with setting up secure bitcoin custody and inheritance.